 Midweek Break boating holiday to Dewsbury - from Sowerby Bridge

-Four night weekend break 30 miles 40 locks 21 hours
+Four night midweek break 30 miles 40 locks 21 hours

 A midweek break which takes you down the sleepy Calder Valley, past Brighouse, home of the famous brass band.

 This is one example of routes which our customers enjoy.
 Distances and times shown are for the return trip.
 You can vary the distance to suit you, because there are plenty of turning points ('winding holes') marked in the guides on your boat.
 Information we provide about specific waterways or suggested routes is for general reference only.
 Please see more about route availability.